eyesblue/Adafruit-GFX-Library/README.md

-I got a conclusion from the result is Adafruit GFX bettre then the TFT_eSPI, th TFT_eSPI is bad performance while fill color to a shape, I was move the drawLine and Circles (outline) code from TFT_eSPI to Adafruit GFX, the result become
+I got a conclusion from the result was Adafruit GFX bettre then the TFT_eSPI, th TFT_eSPI is bad performance while fill color to a shape, I was move the drawLine and Circles (outline) code from TFT_eSPI to Adafruit GFX, the result become